jlpteaching/gem5-assignment-template/assignment-2/assignment.md

 ### Research question:

-Use the data from the experiements that you ran in [Step II](#step-ii-developing-and-running-the-experiments) to answer the following questions.
+Use the data from the experiments that you ran in [Step II](#step-ii-developing-and-running-the-experiments) to answer the following questions.

 1. Does changing the latency of the integer operations, floating point operations, or the issue latency have a bigger impact on the performance of the system?
 2. Are these changes the main factor in the performance of the system for the DAXPY workload?
 If not, what other factors might be affecting the performance of the system?